petergyang/ZombieSurvival/README.md

 # Zombie Survival Game

-A 3D first-person zombie survival game built with Three.js.
-Fight off waves of zombies and survive as long as possible!
+A first-person zombie survival game built with Three.js.
+Fight waves of zombies, collect weapons, and try to survive as long as possible!

 ## Play the Game